 “Mexico City?
 Why would you want to go there?
 It’s dirty and dangerous.”
 I hear that every time I tell some unknowing person where I’m going.
-I’ve traveled solo to Mexico City and have never found either of those issues to be true.
+In addition to taking Mexico City tours, I’ve traveled solo to Mexico City and have never found either of those issues to be true.

 Oh, Mexico City!
 How do I love thee?
 Let me count the ways….